Choosing the Right Vegetables for Giardiniera Fermentation

 - this recipe is sized to fit a 1-quart mason jar

-- You can use any ratios of vegetables you want, as long as the total weight of vegetables combined is 450 grams.
+- You can use any ratios of vegetables you want, as long as the total weight of vegetables combined is about 450 grams.

 - fermented vegetables should keep for about 2 years in the fridge